LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	the test is expected to succeed
 - `true(Test)`
 	the test is expected to succeed and satisfy the goal `Test`
+- `deterministic`
+	the test is expected to succeed once without leaving a choice-point
+- `deterministic(Test)`
+	the test is expected to succeed once without leaving a choice-point and satisfy the goal `Test`
 - `fail`
 	the test is expected to fail
 - `error(Error)`